wang-h-z/SwipeStyle/README.md

    5. A QR code should be generated in terminal.
 Scan the QR code with your device's camera.
 SwipeStyle should now open in the Expo Go app

-   6. To stop the server, press Ctrl + c in the terminal instance that is running the server.
+   6. To stop the server, press `Ctrl + c` in the terminal instance that is running the server.
 This works on both MacOS and Windows

-## Usage example

-// Todo lmao